9akashnp8/olx-web-scraper/README.md

 Using selenium, scrap olx.in for listings of any search query and get the data saved on a csv for later analysis.

 ## How it works
-Placeholder - to be update
+Insert flowchart here

 ## Installation
 Placeholder - to be update

 ## Todo
-- [ ] - Cleaning up
+- [X] - Cleaning up
-  - [ ] - Remove unused packages
+  - [X] - Remove unused packages
-  - [ ] - Add more comments
+  - [X] - Add more comments
-- [ ] - Improve efficiency
+- [X] - Improve efficiency
-  - [ ] - Reduce wait times/make wait times automatic
+  - [X] - Reduce wait times/make wait times automatic